mecid/mecid.github.io/_posts/2020-07-15-mastering-toolbars-in-swiftui.md

 SwiftUI hides all the magic of toolbars behind *ToolbarItemPlacement* struct.
 SwiftUI can put your toolbar item in different places, depending on the value of the placement parameter.
 There are multiple placement opportunities.
 Let's talk about the essential options.

-0. *principal* - The item is placed in the main item section.
-For example, you can use it to customize the navigation bar's title view on iOS.
 1. *automatic* - The item is placed in the default section that varies depending on the current platform.
 2. *primaryAction* - The item represents a primary action.
 Usually, SwiftUI places this item in the navigation bar on iOS or on top of other views on watchOS.